BrokingClub/BrokingClub/laravel/doc/UseCase_Login.md

 *n.a.*

 # Preconditions
-## User is logged in
+## User registered to the system
-The user has to be authenticated in order to change his password.
+To gain access to the game the user has tobe registered to the system

 ## Postconditions
 *n.a.*